pybliometrics-dev/pybliometrics/CONTRIBUTING.rst

 Before are reporting a bug, please

-* Upgrade to the newest version if necessary: `pip install scopus --upgrade`
+* Upgrade to the newest version if necessary: `pip install pybliometrics --upgrade`
-* Make sure your error message is not one of `these <https://scopus.readthedocs.io/en/latest/tips.html#error-messages>`_.
+* Make sure your error message is not one of `these <https://pybliometrics.readthedocs.io/en/latest/tips.html#error-messages>`_.

-Report bugs at https://github.com/scopus-api/scopus/issues.
+Report bugs at https://github.com/pybliometrics-dev/pybliometrics/issues.
 Please include:

-* Your operating system name and version (after `import scopus` in Python, type `print(scopus.__version__)`.
+* Your operating system name and version (after `import pybliometrics` in Python, type `print(pybliometrics.__version__)`.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.